Kamal-Sadek/Liberal-Crime-Squad/README.md

 The fight against the Conservative Swine is a long and dangerous one, and Liberals need every advantage they can get.
 As we turn to modern technology, we find yet another way to help the Liberal Cause: We can make our Liberals faster, stronger, and better than ever before through the use of Augmentations!

 To tap into this newfound science, Activate a Liberal who has a science skill of 1 or greater, go into the 'D - Recruitment' menu, and '5 - Augment' task.
-From here, you can select a Brave Liberal Pioneer to test this new technology and advance our Liberal Agenda.
+From here, you can select a Brave Liberal Pioneer to test this new technology and advance the Liberal Cause.

 Go Forth, and Persue your Liberal Agenda!